DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2025-11-05-find-your-workplace.md

 * work with internal teams to quality assure the updated service
 * deploy this change during a quiet period so that we can monitor any issues with minimal user impact
-* start monitoring how people search
+* start monitoring how people search in the drop-down box
 * work with the support team to identify patterns in reported issues
 * improve the content and design patterns based on findings
 * improve how users can search — for example using 'st' and 'saint' interchangeably